-To take advantage of product privileges, such as content and updates, after deployment, workstations must have Internet access the first time they launch the applications.
-Users can then work offline, but they won't have access to the Content Exchange.
+To take advantage of product privileges, such as content and updates, after deployment, workstations must have internet access the first time they launch the applications.
+Users can then work offline, but they won't have access to the Content Exchange and other internet-based features.

-Users are automatically signed in to the corel.com account associated with your purchase provided you included account credentials (email address and password) during the creation of the server image.
+Users are automatically signed in to the corel.com account associated with your volume license purchase provided you included account credentials (email address and password) during the creation of the server image.
 This ensures that they can use their product privileges.

-For purchases that include more than 10 licenses, you can choose to remove specific workstations from Your Account page on corel.com.
+For volume license purchases that include more than 10 licenses, you can choose to remove specific workstations from Your Account page on corel.com.
 To sign in workstations that you previously signed out, you must provide account credentials.
+Alternatively, you can run the setup.exe / s command with PROFILEID again to restore the sign-in of signed out workstations.
+For more information, see "PROFILEID" on page 18.